HubRise/website/APPS-TEMPLATE/en/connect-hubrise.md

 1. From the HubRise back office, select **SETTINGS** in the left-hand menu.
 1. In the **Permissions** section, enter `contact@SOLUTION.com` and select **Manager** in the dropdown list of roles.
-1. Click the **+** icon to grant SOLUTION support access to your account or location.
+1. Click on **Edit permissions** and select the permissions to grant SOLUTION support access to your account or location.

 Adding a user is the recommended way to grant access to a third party to your HubRise account or location.
 Sharing passwords is not recommended for security reasons.
 For more information on permissions, see the [Permissions](/docs/permissions) help page.